dheeruymv/docker-violations/README.md

   - Run "pip install docker-violations-0.1.tar.gz".

-Docker Violations tool is installed.
+Docker Violations tool will be installed.

 How to Run it?